Myanmar ambassador to London locked out of embassy after breaking with military

 “This is my building, I need to go inside.
 That’s why I’m waiting here,” Kyaw Zwar Minn told Reuters.

-British officials were talking to representatives from both sides and the police, with the aim of resolving the stand-off at the embassy quickly and calmly.

-“We are seeking further information following an incident at Myanmar’s embassy in London,” a British foreign office spokesman said in a statement.

-Reporting by Guy Faulconbridge; Additional reporting by Poppy McPherson; Writing by Alistair Smout; Editing by Angus MacSwan and Christopher Cushing
+Reporting by Guy Faulconbridge, additional reporting by Poppy McPherson, writing by Alistair Smout; Editing by Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.